OSNAP training & materials

-Whether you work for a school district, a public health agency, an organization such as the Y or Boys and Girls Club, or run an afterschool program, these materials can help support your program’s health and wellness goals.
+Whether you work for a school district, a public health agency, an organization such as the Y or Boys and Girls Club, or run an afterschool program, the following resources can help support your program’s health and wellness goals.

-We provide not only materials that you can use immediately with children and families, but also training templates and action planning guides to get afterschool program staff on board, organized, and excited to promote healthy practices and policies.
+We provide not only materials that you can use immediately with children and families, but also training templates and action-planning guides to get out-of-school program staff on board, organized, and excited to promote healthy practices and policies.

-The easiest approach to planning for healthy program changes is to establish a free My OSNAP account and log your self-assessments.
-If you are a facilitator, encourage each of your programs to create an account.
+One way to plan for healthy program changes is to establish a free My OSNAP account, assess your program, and create a customized plan.
+If you are working with multiple sites in your area, encourage each of your programs to create an account.

 If you would prefer to do your planning offline, following are links for printable PDF versions of: the Practice Assessment Areas for Improvement and the Policy Assessment Areas for Improvement.
 These two tools will help you create a report if you are using paper versions of the practice and policy assessments.

 You can also access a printable version of the OSNAP Action Planning Document (similarly, you can create an online version by creating an account and following the steps under My OSNAP).
-And here is a Sample OSNAP Action Planning Document.
+For reference, here is a Sample OSNAP Action Planning Document.

 Many of the best ideas for increasing physical activity, improving nutrition, and reducing screen time come from staff at other programs.
 The OSNAP initiative follows a collaborative learning model, bringing together staff from different afterschool sites to share with and learn from one another.
-Meetings between program sites are called Learning Collaboratives and are facilitated by an OSNAP Coordinator.
-OSNAP is designed to have three Learning Collaboratives over the course of one year.
+Meetings between program sites are called Learning Communities and can be facilitated by an OSNAP facilitator who will follow the guides and references the OSNAP team created to help facilitators plan and organize their own local Learning Communities.
+OSNAP is designed to have three Learning Communities over the course of one year.

-Here are program recruitment resources and materials for conducting the Learning Collaboratives.
-While these materials are geared toward facilitators convening multiple programs, afterschool program directors may also find them useful for staff training.
+Here are program recruitment resources and materials to help you coordinate and facilitate in-person OSNAP Learning Communities with sites in your local area.
+While these materials are geared toward facilitators convening multiple programs, individual afterschool program directors may also find them useful for staff training.